ExpressionEngine/ExpressionEngine-User-Guide/source/cp/channel/form-settings.rst

 ~~~~~~~~~~~~~~~~~~

 The template that will be used for a Live Look at your entries.
 Links
-are available from both the main Edit section of the control panel as
+are available on the main Edit section of the control panel and will use the format site_url/template_group/template_name/entry_id.
-well as the "View Entry" page that displays after submitting an entry.
 If you do not want to use a Live Look Template with a channel, simply
 set this preference to "No Live Look Template".